kubernetes/enhancements/keps/sig-node/6051-cri-streaming-authorization/README.md

 ## Proposal

-Add an `AuthorizeStream func(http.ResponseWriter, *http.Request) error` field to the `streaming.Config` struct.
+Add an `AuthorizeStream func(*http.Request, any) error` field to the `streaming.Config` struct.
 When non-nil, the server calls this function after token validation succeeds and before serving the stream.
+The second argument is the cached CRI stream request (`*runtimeapi.ExecRequest`, `*runtimeapi.AttachRequest`, or `*runtimeapi.PortForwardRequest`).
 If the function returns a non-nil error, the request is rejected with `403 Forbidden`.

 ### Call Order

 1. HTTP request arrives at `/exec/<token>` (or `/attach/`, `/portforward/`)
 2. Token validated via `cache.Consume(token)` — 404 if invalid or expired
-3. **NEW**: `AuthorizeStream(w, r)` called — 403 if rejected
+3. **NEW**: `AuthorizeStream(r, cachedRequest)` called — 403 if rejected
 4. Stream served via `ServeExec()` / `ServeAttach()` / `ServePortForward()`

 ### User Stories